seankwalker/cpsc-490/README.md

 Once NetBricks is built, any files using it as a dependency can now be run.
 Following the convention from the original repository, network functions (NFs) live in the `test` directory.
-There are several ways to run any NF, but the most direct and simple way is via `cargo`, Rust's package manager.
+There are several ways to run any NF, but a special script, `build.sh`, has been written to ease the process.

 `build.sh` targets all submodules in the `test` directory.
 Each of these submodules should have a `Cargo.toml` and should additionally be listed as a